MicrosoftDocs/azure-docs/articles/container-apps/networking.md

 author: craigshoemaker
 ms.service: container-apps
 ms.topic:  conceptual
-ms.date: 4/07/2022
+ms.date: 05/06/2022
 ms.author: cshoe
 ---

 # Networking architecture in Azure Container Apps

 Azure Container Apps run in the context of an [environment](environment.md), which is supported by a virtual network (VNET).
-When you create an environment, you have the option to provide a custom VNET, otherwise a VNET is automatically generated for you.
-Generated VNETs are inaccessible to you as they are created in Microsoft's tenent.
-To take full control over your VNET provide an existing VNET to Container Apps as you create your environment.
+When you create an environment, you can provide a custom VNET, otherwise a VNET is automatically generated for you.
+Generated VNETs are inaccessible to you as they're created in Microsoft's tenent.
+To take full control over your VNET, provide an existing VNET to Container Apps as you create your environment.

 The following articles feature step-by-step instructions for creating Container Apps environments with different accessibility levels.